kmehltretter82/frama-c-linux/KERNEL.md

 one-entry compilation database.
 The result is 24 target analyses over 18 distinct source files, including six VHE/nVHE pairs.

+The `linux-arm64-kvm-v3` corpus is the complete C command inventory from that successful pinned build: 75 exact command contexts across 69 distinct source files.
+It contains 63 single-command sources and both VHE/nVHE commands for each of the six shared hyp sources.

 On 2026-08-28, all 30 `x86_64` translation units, all 21 common ARM64 target
-runs, and all 24 ARM64 KVM v2 target analyses reached a typed AST from unmodified kernel sources and headers:
+runs, and all 75 ARM64 KVM v3 target analyses reached a typed AST from unmodified kernel sources and headers:

 | Front-end revision | Corpus | Typed | First blocking failure |